 The authority has made a provision for Business Rate Appeals based upon its best estimates of the actual liability as at the year-end in known appeals against the 2005 and 2010 Rating Lists.
 The authority has added a prudent provision for appeals against the 2017 Rating List; no appeals are currently lodged.
-It is not possible to quantify appeals that have not been yet been lodged with the Valuation Office Agency and the 2017 Rating List brought a new process for lodging appeals; there is little experience of this in operation.
+It is not possible to quantify appeals that have not yet been lodged with the Valuation Office Agency and the 2017 Rating List brought a new process for lodging appeals; there is little experience of this in operation.
 There is a risk to the authority that national and local appeals may have a future impact on the accounts.
+Covid 19 may also impact on the level of appeals and is also reflected in Note 21 on Provisions.